joelparkerhenderson/wordbooks/pages/scrum/index.md

 * A daily scrum meeting keeps the team members aligned, identify any obstacles, and adjust the Sprint Backlog if necessary.

 * A sprint ends with a review meeting to show the work to stakeholders for feedback, and a retrospectiveive meeting to identify areas for improvement.

-Scrum provides a structured approach to software development that helps teams deliver high-quality software products quickly and efficiently.
-However, it requires commitment and discipline from all team members to be successful.